-Public Open House (September 4, 2019) to gather feedback on draft MDP policies at the local Make the Connections Night at the Heritage Centre Gymnasium.
+Public Open House (Summer 2019) to gather feedback on draft MDP policies.

 Public Hearing (Forthcoming) to formally present the MDP to the public in front of Council.

 3-2 VISION

 Onoway is a community where educational opportunities, economic prosperity and an ethic of cooperation and community involvement are pursued within the context of economic and ecological resilience and regional self-sufficiency.